Singleware/ui-alert/README.md

 component.hide();
 ```

-> Allowed to component and element instances.

 Be informed about the hide action.

 ```tsx
 component.addEventListener('hide', (event: Event) => console.log(`Yes!
 It's hidden now.`));
 ```

-> Allowed to component and element instances.

 ## Help